Ransford Gyan: College

-Gyan made his collegiate debut for Clemson on August 22, 2024, starting and playing 82 minutes in a 3–0 win against Penn State University.
-Gyan scored his first collegiate goal on October 11, 2024, in a 3–2 win at University of Louisville.
+Gyan made his collegiate debut for Clemson on 22 August 2024, starting and playing 82 minutes in a 3–0 win against Penn State University.
+Gyan scored his first collegiate goal on 11 October 2024, in a 3–2 win at University of Louisville.

+Club

+New York City FC selected Gyan as the 27th overall pick in the first round of the 2026 MLS SuperDraft.
+Gyan returned for his junior year with Clemson.

 International career

 Gyan is eligible for the Ghana national football team, and has been described as a future prospect for the team.